-Upon review, after our September 14 start, 92% of our students returned to SD51 in-school learning.
-This freed us to redeploy resources to offer distance learning opportunities.
+We have been able to redeploy resources to offer online learning opportunities.
 The K-7 learning opportunity will look different than the Gr 8-12 learning opportunity.
-Gr 8-12 students doing SD51 Distance Learning will be expected to complete coursework in the same time frame (about 10 weeks) as in-school Gr 8-12 learners.
+Students doing SD51 Distance Learning will be expected to complete course work in the same time frame (about 10 weeks) as In school learners.

 All school-age children in BC are required to be registered in an educational program.
-If your child will not be returning to bricks and mortar learning or has not enrolled in SD51 DL, then you can register with one of the following alternatives or check with your child's school Principal about space in SD51 DL:
+If your child will not be returning to bricks and mortar learning with SD51, you can register with one of the following alternatives or you can check in with your child's school Principal to explore online option in SD51: